[Information provided by:

 - Platelet count greater than or equal to 100,000/mm(3)

-- Hemoglobin greater than or equal to 8.0 g/dl (eligibility level for hemoglobin
+- Hemoglobin greater than or equal to 8.0 g/dl.
+Subjects may be transfused to reach

-- ALT/AST less than or equal to to 2.5 times the upper limit of normal
+- Serum ALT/AST less than or equal to 2.5 x ULN

-- Creatinine less than or equal to to 1.6 mg/dl
+- Serum creatinine less than or equal to 1.6 mg/dl

-- Total bilirubin less than or equal to to 1.5 mg/dl, except in patients with
+- Total bilirubin less than or equal to 1.5 mg/dl, except in patients with

+Gilbert

-Gilbert s Syndrome who must have a total bilirubin less than 3.0 mg/dl.
+s Syndrome, who must have a total bilirubin equal to or less than 3.0 mg/dl.

 13. Patients must be at least 4 weeks from radiation therapy.
 Additionally, patients must